yannh/openbsd_immutable_router/README.md

 working "immutable server", and inspire people to start working on similar architectures.
 It can also serve as a good read on the basic configuration of OpenBSD as a router.

-Use "packer" to generate the image file:
+Use make to generate the image file:

-    packer build -var-file=config.json openbsd.json
+    make build

 Also a source of inspiration: https://github.com/tmatilai/packer-openbsd